Narthur/ohc-handbook/Section 3 - Academics.md

 To add or drop a course, students must complete the Change of Registration form available in the library and submit it to the Registrar's Office.
 The signed form will become effective on the date it is returned to the registrar.

 In order for a withdrawal to be official this process must be completed by the last published date allowing withdrawal from a class.
 (Refer to the academic calendar for this date.)
-Grades for unofficial course withdrawals will be recorded as an F on the academic transcript.
+Grades for unofficial course withdrawals will be recorded as an "F" on the academic transcript.

 There are two withdrawal deadlines on the academic calendar: